 As per NASA's news release: "Next year’s Artemis III mission will launch astronauts to Earth’s orbit aboard the Orion spacecraft on top of SLS to test rendezvous and docking capabilities between Orion and commercial spacecraft needed to land Artemis IV astronauts on the Moon in 2028.
 NASA’s SLS is the only rocket capable of sending Orion, astronauts, and supplies to the Moon in a single launch."

-September 2026 marks Michoud's 65th anniversary as "America's Rocket Factory."
-The facility was integral in the initial moon landing, and now, all these years later, is just as central in the role of propelling American space exploration to new limits.
+September 2026 marks Michoud's 65th anniversary as "America's Rocket Factory," an operation that was integral in the initial moon landing in 1969.
+Now, decades later, it remains just as central in propelling American space exploration toward its first permanent presence on the lunar surface.

 "You all here play an absolutely critical role in what we're going to need to do here over the next several years," Glaze said toward the end of her speech.
 "So, we'll all continue to learn this legacy here, at Michoud, as we build on this incredible success."